Qantas Flight 30: Preliminary findings

-The cause of the accident was an exploding oxygen tank in the cargo area, according to a preliminary finding by the ATSB:After clearing the baggage and cargo from the forward aircraft hold, it was evident that one passenger oxygen cylinder (number-4 from a bank of seven cylinders along the right side of the cargo hold) had sustained a sudden failure and forceful discharge of its pressurised contents into the aircraft hold, rupturing the fuselage in the vicinity of the wing-fuselage leading edge fairing.
-The cylinder had been propelled upward by the force of the discharge, puncturing the cabin floor and entering the cabin adjacent to the second main cabin door.
-The cylinder had subsequently impacted the door frame, door handle and overhead panelling, before falling to the cabin floor and exiting the aircraft through the ruptured fuselage.
+The cause of the accident was an exploding oxygen tank in the cargo area, according to a preliminary finding by the ATSB:Inspection of the aircraft by the operator's personnel and Australian Transport Safety Bureau (ATSB) investigators, revealed a rupture in the lower right side of the fuselage, immediately beneath the wing leading edge-to-fuselage transition fairing.
+The rupture extended for approximately 2 metres along the length of the aircraft and 1.5 metres vertically.
+It was evident that one passenger oxygen cylinder (number-4 from a bank of seven cylinders along the right side of the cargo hold) had sustained a sudden failure and forceful discharge of its pressurised contents, rupturing the fuselage and propelling the cylinder upward, puncturing the cabin floor and entering the cabin adjacent to the second main cabin door.
+The cylinder had impacted the door frame, door handle and overhead panelling, before presumably falling to the cabin floor and exiting the aircraft through the ruptured fuselage, as the cylinder was not located within the aircraft.

 Other safety concerns

 Some oxygen masks that were deployed after the blast failed to function properly.
 Some passengers were forced to share a mask when the plane depressurised, while others panicked when some masks failed to deploy.
 The FAA had recently issued airworthiness directives regarding problems with the masks on this and several other Boeing commercial aircraft models.

 The ATSB issued two Safety Advisory Notices, advising responsible organisations to review procedures, equipment, techniques and personnel qualifications for maintenance, inspection and handling of aviation oxygen cylinders.